Jef Page, LPC-Associate

 I believe that therapy should be an affirming, collaborative and challenging experience of self-discovery and self-acceptance where all emotions, ideas and issues can be explored and new patterns can unfold.
 It is a relationship with the purpose of navigating and mapping your internal experience so that you may ride the tides on the ocean of human emotion and experience with compassion, creativity, curiosity, confidence, clarity and connectedness.

 Primarily working with adults, I specialize in working with individuals who may have had difficult childhoods and are wondering how their past experiences may be contributing to their current struggles, conflicts, indecision, stagnation or chaos.
 I’m passionate about helping people with histories of trauma untangle and understand their patterns and move toward their goals.
-I have worked successfully with people from all walks of life, people across the spectrums of age, race, gender, sexuality, education and income.
+I have worked successfully with people from all walks of life, people across the spectrums of age, race, gender, sexuality, spirituality, education and income.
 Your specific combination of these spectrums will be welcomed with acceptance, curiosity, and affirmation.

-I’ve worked with people who have experienced or are experiencing:
+I’ve worked with people who have experienced:

 In addition, I believe in the unique benefits that group therapy has to offer, so when possible, I lead adult interpersonal processing groups for individuals curious about this powerful medium for change.
+To see what groups are open, click here.

-Theories and Modalities
+Theories and modalities

 In addition to counseling, I also hold a BS in Biology: Ecology, Evolution and Behavior as well as a BA in Chinese Language and Culture.
 I have past career experience as a sustainable building contractor and consultant, a massage therapist and martial arts instructor.
 In my free time, I enjoy gardening, camping and outdoor exploration, partner dance and theatre improvisation.